Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 Final Thoughts

-That’s it.
-Of course, I did not mention every single piece of technology or library I am using but I hope this gives you some valuable insights.
-Maybe you can even adopt some things to develop your own Chrome extension.
+That's it!
+Of course, I didn’t cover every single technology or library I’m using, but I hope this gives you some useful insights.
+Maybe you can even apply some of these ideas to build your own Chrome extension.

-• Frontend: Web Components + Lit, Vue.js, Typescript, Redux, Ghost CMS
+- Frontend: Web Components + Lit, Vue 3 PWA, Nuxt3, Typescript, Redux, Ghost CMS

 I hope you enjoyed reading this article.
 I am always happy to answer questions and am open to criticism.
 Feel free to contact me at any time 😊